 Golden Mount is a part of the Wat Saket temple compound just outside Bangkok’s old royal city precinct.
 It is a popular tourist attraction and one of the symbols of the capital.
 This artificial hill was formed after the collapse of a large pagoda structure.
 Its wide stairway now spirals up and around the mount’s sides.
 A terrace atop the mount affords 360-degree views of Bangkok.

 If you visit Bangkok during Loy Krathong festival in November, don’t miss the temple’s annual fair, which includes a candlelight procession snaking its way up the mount in early-evening hours.

 Wat Saket temple is open every day from 8.00 am. to 5.00 pm.
-You can get there by taxi from Novotel Bangkok Fenix Silom in about 30 minutes.
+You can get there by taxi from Novotel Bangkok Silom Road in about 30 minutes.